weiserlab/ambuj/position.md

 * 3D Printing, PCB Design and assembly
 * IC Design, fabrication of chips
 * Wireless tesbeds, software defined radios
+* Language models, and other such buzzwords!

-**NOTE:** An experience in one or more of the aforementioned areas is beneficial, it is not a prerequisite.
-We value curiosity, creativity, diligence, and a passion for conducting experiments and learning.
+We value curiosity, creativity, diligence, and a passion for engineering real-world systems, conducting experiments and motivation for learning.

 ## Open Positions